 Needed purposes include correcting for "free market" failures and weaknesses so that market forces can effectively and efficiently balance supply and demand.
 The idea that there even are such failures and weaknesses is heresy to "free market", anti-government ideologues who see the "invisible hand" as the "hand of God in action".

 Here's an excerpt from A World of Ideas -- A Dictionary of Important Theories, Concepts, Beliefs, and Thinkers by Chris Rohmann, 1999

 Burke, Edmund (1729 - 1797) Anglo-Irish statesman and political theorist, considered the founder of CONSERVATISM. ...
 Burke also embraced the LAISSEZ-FAIRE economics of Adam Smith, maintaining that "the laws of commerce ... are the laws of nature, and consequently the laws of God."
 (Capitalized words indicate other entries in this dictionary.)

-Emergent Properties and the Ultimate Irony
+Emergent Properties and the Ultimate Irony of the Invisible Hand

 As described at the beginning of this article, emergent properties are properties of the whole that are not properties of the parts.
 For example, your personality is an emergent property of the parts of you; it's not embedded in any one part.
-Your mind is an emergent property of the interactions among the neurons of your brain and other parts of you; your mind does not reside in any one neuron or other part of you.
+Your mind is an emergent property of the interactions among the neurons of your brain and other parts of you; your mind does not reside in any one neuron or any other one part of you.

 Perhaps the ultimate irony is the example of an emergent property described in Adam Smith's most-cited passage: "... he is in this led by an invisible hand to promote an end which was no part of his intention.
 By pursuing his own interest he frequently promotes that of society more effectually than when he really intends to promote it."